Uncertainty-Aware Surrogate-based Amortized Bayesian Inference for Computationally Expensive Models: Methods

 \subsection{Amortized Bayesian Inference (ABI)}

 This work focuses on using ABI to infer the parameters of computationally expensive simulation models.
 The typical ABI procedure \citep{radev2020bayesflow} can be divided into a training phase and an inference phase.
-Training includes generating training data and training a neural posterior estimator (NPE) \citep{papamakarios2016fastepsilonfree, durkan2019neuralsplineflows, greenberg2019automaticposterior}.
+Training includes simulating data and then training a neural posterior estimator (NPE) on that data \citep{papamakarios2016fastepsilonfree, durkan2019neuralsplineflows, greenberg2019automaticposterior}.

 \paragraph{ABI Training Data Generation}